August 2026 Snapshot

 How Midsize Training & Education Board Members Actually Make Decisions

 Behavioral intelligence for Midsize Training & Education Board Members, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.9/5).
-Top priority: identifying talent before they are big names.
+Strongest signal: Stakeholder (4.8/5).
+Top priority: maintaining instructor credibility through senior-level practitioners from faang companies.

 Key Insights